-- Avvo is a lawyer directory and rating service that also provides a number of consumer resources, including lawyer Q&A. Learn more about Avvo.
+- Avvo is a lawyer directory and rating service that is part of the Martindale-Avvo network.
+It also provides advertising and website templates for attorneys.
+Learn more about Avvo.

 - FindLaw is a legal directory that also provides a number of consumer resources.
 Learn more about FindLaw.